GoogleCloudPlatform/gcsfuse/README.md

 * While the write flows are not affected by the client timeout but they highly depend on the [ChunkSize](vendor/github.com/jacobsa/gcloud/gcs/create_object.go#L268) parameter of the NewWriter.
 Currently the ChunkSize parameter is set to 0 to perform one-shot uploads because the current JSON API client also performs one-shot uploads.
 But it can be changed in the future as per needs.

 * The performance of the listing operation is dependent on the [MaxResults](vendor/cloud.google.com/go/storage/bucket.go#L1994) parameter.
 For now it is hardcoded to 5000 but we need to find a way to make it configurable.

+## Performance of Go Storage Client

+* **Reads**: In sequential reads, the Go Storage Client in HTTP 1.1 mode performs the best.
+Performs even better than the current JSON API client.
+* **Writes**: In writes, be it random access or sequential access, all the clients perform equally well and there is not much of a difference.
+* **List**: Go Storage Client in HTTP 1.1 mode and JSON API client in perf mode performs the best.